dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 * **zoom level** and **pan position**
 * **sort** and **filter** settings

-Typically each time there’s a user interaction (e.g. clicking an item, choosing from a menu) **the state changes**.
-And each time the state changes, the **display updates** accordingly.
+Typically each time there’s a user interaction (e.g. clicking an item, choosing from a menu) the state changes.
+And each time the state changes, the display updates accordingly.

 There’s several approaches to managing state in an application and we’ll look at an approach that is straightforward, effective and based on a very common pattern in web development known as [Flux](https://github.com/facebook/flux/tree/master/examples/flux-concepts).
-The basic idea is that **the application state is stored in a JavaScript object**.
+The basic idea is that the entire application state is stored in a JavaScript object.
 For example:

 ```js
 let state = {